FIU Panthers men's basketball: NCAA Tournament appearances

 FIU men's basketball team had its lone NCAA Tournament appearance in the 1995 tournament under then Head Coach Bob Weltlich, who had already announced his resignation following the season.
-FIU won the TAAC Basketball Tournament and in doing so earned an automatic bid for the NCAA tournament, and in doing so became the worst team to receive a bid in it’s history.
+FIU won the TAAC Basketball Tournament and in doing so earned an automatic bid for the NCAA tournament, and in doing so became the worst team to receive a bid in its history.
 FIU was seeded #16 and played the #1 seeded UCLA Bruins in the first round of the West Regional, which was played at the Taco Bell Arena in Boise.
 The Panthers lost the game to the Bruins by the score of 92–56, being the first tournament win in UCLA's successful run to the National Championship that year.
 Weltlich notably said during the post-game interview, "If anyone knows of any openings out there, my number is...".

 Media appearances

-The "Sunblazers" men’s basketball team was also featured in a second-season episode of Miami Vice entitled "The Fix".
+The "Sunblazers" men's basketball team was also featured in a second-season episode of Miami Vice entitled "The Fix".